• Skip to primary navigation

 Amish farmer in the barn with the cows.

-And it seems in most cases, the more conservative they are, the less they teach the true path to God.
+And it seems in many cases, the more conservative they are, the less they teach the true path to God.
 The reason, I believe to be, is that the more they believe that works will get them there, the harder they try by being more conservative.

 The Amish people believe in Jesus.
 But in reality, they believe that Jesus' death was not sufficient to save them.
 Believing that they also have to do lots of good works in hopes that God will accept them.